Useful Trick to Selectively Restore iTunes Backup Content to iPhone 13

 Like everything else in your life, it would be better if your iTunes library is organised---you would not want to endlessly scroll down your library to find the backup file that you want, would you?
 To make your iTunes library more organised, launch iTunes on your computer.
 Open Preference and click on Advanced Check the boxes next to Keep iTunes Media folder organised and Copy files to iTunes Media folder when adding to library.
 Click the OK button.

 Now, the next time someone says to you that iPhone selective restoration is impossible, direct them to this article.
 There is definitely a way around this Apple limitation and it should be shared as widely as possible.
-I hope that this article was able to answer your questions about selective restoration and convince you that it is easy to do by yourself.
 Good luck!
+I hope that this article answered your questions about selective restoration and convinced you that it is easy to do by yourself.